Rice studio on growing with and nurturing Ho Chi Minh City’s creative community

-What’s exciting when looking through Rice’s portfolio is how the studio has, and continues to, shape and be inspired by the visual culture and landscape of Vietnam.
-4P’s is an example of this, as is the studio’s work for Baemin, a leading food delivery app.
+What’s exciting when looking through Rice’s portfolio is how the studio has, and continues to, shape and be inspired by Vietnam's visual culture and landscape.
+4P’s is an example of this, as is the studio’s work for Baemin, a leading food delivery app for which Kia Tasbihgou created the typeface.
 It’s also evident in its work for Uniqlo – the brand recently opened its first stores in Ho Chi Minh City and Hanoi, and Rice was brought on to create launch campaigns for both cities.
-This included creating a version of the Uniqlo typeface for the Vietnamese alphabet, drawing on “the Vietnamese tradition of customising diacritics marks to make them more decorative as well as the minimalist aesthetics of the brand”.
+This included creating a version of the Uniqlo typeface for the Vietnamese alphabet, created in collaboration with Basel-based, Vietnamese type designer Chi-Long Trieu, drawing on “the Vietnamese tradition of customising diacritics marks to make them more decorative as well as the minimalist aesthetics of the brand”.
 The result “allowed Uniqlo to communicate in Vietnamese in a way that pays respect to the beauty of the written Vietnamese language while remaining authentically Uniqlo,” says Rice’s creative director Gregory Jewett.
 We also have to give special mention to the studio’s internal project Trip Tips which communicates the studio’s love for its city, and is a must-see for anyone lucky enough to be in Vietnam or travelling there anytime soon!

 These kinds of projects are exactly what Joshua and Chi-An set out to take on back in 2011 and prove just how right they were about the direction of Ho Chi Minh’s creative culture.
 “We wanted to bring more art and inspiration into our environment,” Joshua says, “while making it possible to broadcast to the world about what was going on here.”
 We think it’s safe to say they’ve done exactly that.